 Hackers are able to access a physical card easier than your Apple Pay since Apple Pay protects your card’s information even more so than the physical card.

 - It will never share your card information with any store you shop at.
-Each time you shop at a store, it creates a unique code for your card that the stores can read, process, and allow you to pay for your items using that card.
+Each time you shop at a store or on an app, it creates a unique code for your card that the stores can read, process, and allow you to pay for your items using that card.
 It never shares your card information with the store.

 - Apple Pay requires extra verification.
 To use a card, all you need to do is put it into a card reader and most of the time you’re able to use your card without extra protection.
 Barely any sales clerks check for signatures, ID cards, or PIN numbers anymore.
 With Apple Pay, you have to use your Face/Touch ID or passcode in order to access your card for purchases.